 This is one of the perks of being a senior, isn’t it?
 You can rent scooters, manual wheelchairs, power chairs, canes and other walking aids ahead online from Best Price Mobility.
 This company has 2,500 locations all across the country.

-For senior travel safety, you can travel in a group.
+For senior travel safety, you can choose a travel groups for seniors.

 You might enjoy traveling with family or friends.
 There are many travel groups both large and small.

 You might be searching for the best solo trips for women; these can be found within travel groups for women.